 Benefit Fact Sheet

 Active duty Soldiers are eligible for TATU if the Army has approved them for federal Tuition Assistance.
-Soldiers must also be eligible for MGIB - Active Duty benefits or Post-9/11 GI Bill benefits.
-To be eligible for MGIB benefits, the Soldier must be a MGIB - Active Duty participant (enrolled upon initial entry to active duty and paid the $1,200 for MGIB enrollment) and must have served at least two full years on active duty.
+Soldiers must also be eligible for MGIB - AD benefits or Post-9/11 GI Bill benefits.
+To be eligible for MGIB benefits, the Soldier must be a MGIB - AD participant (enrolled upon initial entry to active duty and paid the $1,200 for MGIB enrollment) and must have served at least two full years on active duty.